 - Diamonds are currently mined in 25 countries around the world, on every continent except Europe and Antarctica.

-These fun and interesting facts about diamonds may have made them more alluring and enticing, or instilled the thoughts you have always had about a diamond being a gorgeously unique statement of love and commitment.
-Either way, we can all agree that the diamond’s legacy is long, it’s history wide, and its allure is unmeasured.
+These fun and interesting facts about diamonds show how the diamond’s legacy is long, it’s history wide, and its allure is unmeasured.

 Are you in the market for a diamond engagement ring?
+Talk to one of our experienced jewelry associates to find one that fits your style and budget.
 Visit Janvier Jewelers or call us at (302) 366-7448 talk to one of our experienced Jewelry Associates to find one that meets both your style and budget.
 There is surely the perfect one just waiting for you!